How to Find and Purchase a Non-Paying Note (s)

 Finding the perfect note to buy is a lot easier than you might think.
 The process starts with locating your desired type of investment from among many listings on online auctions and in person at live transactions, typically held by dealers such as banks or brokerage firms that specialize in mortgages.

-Non-performing notes or NPNs are debt instruments that a borrower has failed to pay back on the due date and for 90 days.
-They can be considered investments, but they are not like stocks that will always go up in value because you could lose your money if the loan defaults.
-However, there is also less risk involved with non-paying notes than other types of investments, so it might be worth looking into this option!
-Here we’ll talk about how to find and invest in these kinds of assets.
+Non-performing notes, or NPNs, are debt instruments selling a mortgage note the borrower has failed to pay back on the due date and for 90 days.
+They can be considered investments, but they are not like stocks that will always increase in value because you could lose your money if the loan defaults.

 First off, what do you need before jumping into investing?
 First thing first: research!
-You should know all the basics about buying real estate (notes, mortgage rates, property taxes).
-Researching note buyers You may be thinking about investing in a non-performing note, and not sure where to start.
-This article will give you some information on how to find and purchase a note if that is something you are interested in doing.
-There are many benefits of owning a non-performing note such as the low risk factor, or getting your money back with interest paid.
-Keep reading for more information!
+You should know all the basics about buying notes and real estate (notes, mortgage, monthly payments, mortgage payments, rates, and property taxes).
+Researching note buyers You may be thinking about investing in a non-performing mortgage note and unsure where to start.

 Why You Should Buy Non-Performing Notes